Dentures: Cleansers and methods

-Liquid cleansers that dentures can be immersed in include: bleaches e.g. sodium hypochlorite; effervescent solutions e.g. alkaline peroxides, perborates and persulphates; acid cleaners.
+Liquid cleansers that dentures can be immersed in include: bleaches e.g. sodium hypochlorite; effervescent solutions e.g. alkaline peroxides, perborates and persulfates; acid cleaners.

 Sodium hypochlorite cleansers

-Sodium hypochlorite (NaOCl) cleansers have a disinfectant action and they remove non-viable organisms and other deposits from the surface, but they are not very good at eliminating calculus from the denture surface.
-Immersing dentures in a hypochlorite solution for more than 6 hours occasionally will eliminate plaque and heavy staining of the denture.
+Sodium hypochlorite (NaOCl) cleansers have a disinfectant action and remove non-viable organisms and other deposits from the surface, but they are weak for eliminating calculus from the denture surface.
+Immersing dentures in a hypochlorite solution for more than 6 hours occasionally will eliminate plaque and staining.
 Furthermore, as microbial invasion is prevented, the deterioration of the soft lining material does not occur.
-Although, corrosion of cobalt chromium has occurred when hypochlorite cleansers have been used and they may also result in the fading of the acrylic and silicone lining, but the softness or elastically of the linings are not greatly changed.
+Corrosion of cobalt chromium has occurred when hypochlorite cleansers have been used, and they may also result in the fading of the acrylic and silicone lining, but the softness or elastically of the linings are not greatly changed.

 Effervescent cleansers

-Effervescent cleansers are the most popular immersion cleansers and include alkaline peroxides, perborates and persulphates.
-Their cleansing action occurs by the formation of small bubbles which displace loosely attached material from the surface of the denture.
+Effervescent cleansers are the most popular immersion cleansers and include alkaline peroxides, perborates and persulfates.
+Their cleansing action occurs by the formation of small bubbles which displace loosely-attached material from the surface of the denture.
 They are not very effective as cleansers and have a restricted ability to eliminate microbial plaque.
 Moreover, they are safe for use and do not cause deterioration of the acrylic resin or the metals used in denture construction.
 Despite this, they are able to cause rapid damage to some short-term soft lining.
-Discolouration of the acrylic resin to a white denture often occurs, however, this happens because patients do not follow the manufacturer's instructions and often add very hot water to the cleaning agent.
+Discoloration of the acrylic resin to a white denture often occurs; however, this can be due to the use of very hot water with cleaning agents against manufacturer instructions.

 Acid cleansers

-Sulphamic acid is a type of acid cleanser that is used to prevent the formation of calculus on dentures.
-Suphlamic acid has a very good compatibility with many denture materials, including the metals used in denture construction.
+Sulfamic acid is a type of acid cleanser that is used to prevent the formation of calculus on dentures.
+Sulfamic acid has a very good compatibility with many denture materials, including the metals used in denture construction.

 5% hydrochloric acid is another type of acid cleanser.
 In this case, the denture is immersed in the hydrochloric cleanser to soften the calculus so that it can be brushed away.
-The acid can cause damage to clothes if accidentally spilt and could cause corrosion of cobalt-chromium or stainless steel if immersed in the acid often and over long periods of time.
+The acid can cause damage to clothes if accidentally spilt, and can cause corrosion of cobalt-chromium or stainless steel if immersed in the acid often and for long periods of time.